-Let’s go back in time when frontier mothers made yarn dolls for the entertainment of their girls.
-Many stories came alive with these simple toys.
+Let’s go back in time when frontier mothers made a yarn doll for the entertainment of their girls.
+Many stories came alive with these simple hand made toys.

 Large-Eyed Blunt Needles